Please contact us if you would like access to Modern Slavery Act statements from previous years.

 2. Our Business, Organisational Structure and Supply Chain

 Astellas Pharma Inc. is the ultimate holding company of the Astellas group, incorporated in Japan and listed on the Tokyo Stock Exchange.
-Astellas Pharma Europe Ltd., incorporated in England & Wales, is one of Astellas’ group companies.
+Astellas Pharma Europe Ltd., incorporated in England & Wales, is Regional headquarters for Astellas EMEA operations.
 Astellas Pharma Ltd., incorporated in England & Wales, is the sales and marketing affiliate for the UK.

 Astellas’ supply chain is comprised of (i) suppliers of direct materials (manufactured and packaged active pharmaceutical ingredients, drug products and related materials), (ii) suppliers of indirect goods and services (information technology, professional services, sales and marketing agencies and facilities), and (iii) suppliers of research and clinical goods and services (pre-clinical and / or clinical research organisations and laboratories).